 Adams Homestead and Nature Preserve

 In Lewis and Clark's time, the Missouri River was shallow and unpredictable.
 Some days, the men spent hours towing the keelboat over sandbars.
-At Adams Nature Preserve, you can see one of the last free-flowing segments of the Missouri River.
+At Adams Homestead and Nature Preserve, you can see one of the last free-flowing segments of the Missouri River.
 More than seven miles of hiking and biking trails crisscross the preserve, giving visitors a chance to experience the section’s original character.
-Located near North Sioux City, take the exit 4 off I-29 and follow the signs.
+Located near North Sioux City, take the Exit 4 off I-29 and follow the signs.

 Site of First Election

 Following the death of Sgt.
 Charles Floyd, the captains needed a replacement.
 A vote was held on August 22, 1804, where Patrick Gass received 19 votes in what is believed to be the first election by U.S. citizens west of the Mississippi.
 Find the marker in downtown Elk Point that relays the story.
-Take exit 18 off I-29.
+Take Exit 18 off I-29.